kavia-common/openai-chatbot-platform-34459-34484/chatbot_frontend/README.md

 or
 - npm run build:backend

+## Fixing "Invalid Host header" in development

+When accessing the app via IP, a tunnel, or a preview domain, Create React App's dev server may show:
+"Invalid Host header".

+To allow your host in development:
+1) Create (already added by default) `.env.development.local` with:
+   HOST=0.0.0.0
+   DANGEROUSLY_DISABLE_HOST_CHECK=true

+This binds the dev server to all interfaces and disables the host check only in development.
+Do NOT use this in production.

+If you prefer a stricter setup, set HOST to your known domain:
+   HOST=your-preview-domain.example.com

+You can also set PUBLIC_URL in development if your preview requires a specific base path:
+   PUBLIC_URL=/

 ## Backend URL Configuration

 This app discovers the backend API base URL in the following order: